 Search engines often change their algorithms (the programs that rank the results) to improve user experience.
 They aim to understand how users search and give them the best answer to their query.
 This means giving priority to the highest quality and most relevant pages.

 How do search engines work?

 Search engines use programs, often referred to as spiders, robots or crawlers, to search the internet.
 These programs are used by search engines to build an index of the internet.
 However, although most search engines will provide tips on how to improve your page ranking, the exact algorithms used are well guarded and change frequently to avoid misuse.
-But by following a few well accepted search engine optimisation (SEO) techniques you can ensure that your website is well indexed and remains high in the rankings.
+But by following search engine optimisation (SEO) best practice you can ensure that your website is well indexed and remains high in the rankings.

 - Google - Google assesses the value of a webpage based on the number of backlinks ie links back to your website.
 Links from pages that are seen as important by Google weigh more heavily and increase the ranking of the linked pages.
 Google also analyses the relevancy of the content on the page and other factors like mobile-friendliness.
 The Google ranking algorithm changes constantly.
 It can be useful to keep up to date with the latest changes.

 - Bing - Microsoft's Bing search engine ranks websites based on the webpage content, the number and quality of websites that link to your pages, and the relevance of your website's content to keywords.

 - Yahoo! - Yahoo! began as a manually edited directory.
 It now uses link analysis tools to determine page relevancy, though content is also important in deciding search relevance.
 Other factors that are important include backlinks and a good site design.